-Dr. Amy Wiesner is licensed in both Naturopathic Medicine and Acupuncture in the state of Connecticut and Acupuncture in the state of New York.
+Dr. Amy Etsudo Wiesner has been practicing wellness medicine for almost 20 years.
+She is licensed in both Naturopathic Medicine and Acupuncture.
 In addition to her doctorate in Naturopathic Medicine, she received her masters’ degree in Acupuncture from the University of Bridgeport.
 Dr. Wiesner received her bachelor’s degree from the University of Rochester in Rochester, New York, where she also attended the Eastman School of Music.

 She is certified in advanced Psych-K, a technique that helps to identify and dissolve your limiting subconscious beliefs.

 She has taught in both the College of Naturopathic Medicine and the Acupuncture Institute of the University of Bridgeport.